-- 3. Set TCP/IP addresses for the printer, such as an IP Address, Gateway Address, or Subnet Mask.
-See Configuration Tools on page 17. - 4.
+- 1. If you have not already done so, set up the printer and install the PrintNet. - 2.
+Using the printer control panel, set up the parameters and values for IPDS. - 3.
+Set TCP/IP addresses for the printer, such as an IP Address, Gateway Address, or Subnet Mask.
+See Configuration Tools on page 13. - 4.
 If the printer and AS/400 are not on the same LAN segment, verify there is a route defined in the TCP/IP route list.
 If necessary, use the ADDTCPRTE command to create a route definition.
 You need this if your printer is somewhere other than on a local segment. - 5.
-You need the IP address of the NIC to configure the NIC. - 6.
-If you have not done so yet, create a line description for your NIC.
-See Developing Line Descriptions With CRTLINETH on page 84. - 7.
-Create or verify the existence of an AS/400 TCP/IP interface for NIC.
-See Configuring An AS/400 TCP/IP Interface With ADDTCPIFC on page 95. - 8.
+You need the PrintNet IP address to configure the PrintNet. - 6.
+If you have not done so yet, create a line description for your PrintNet.
+See Developing Line Descriptions With CRTLINETH on page 61.

+- 7. Create or verify the existence of an AS/400 TCP/IP interface for PrintNet.
+See Configuring an AS/400 TCP/IP Interface with ADDTCPIFC on page 71. - 8.
 The next step depends on your AS/400 release.
-Configure your printer with one of these procedures: - Configuring PSF/400 For IPDS On V3R2 on page 96. - Configuring PSF/400 For IPDS On V3R7 And Above on page 100. - 9.
-Notice that when the IPDS feature is installed, the queue name 'd4prn' is not available. - 10.
+Configure your printer with one of these procedures: - Configuring PSF/400 for IPDS on V3R2 on page 72. - Configuring PSF/400 for IPDS on V3R7 and Above on page 76. - 9.
+Notice that when the IPDS feature is installed, the queue name 'dipdsprn' displays in the print queue in place of d4prn. - 10.
 Verify the printer is ON using the VFYCFG command. - 11.
 Verify that TCP/IP has been started using the STRTCP command. - 12.
 Test your configuration.
-See Verifying The IPDS Configuration On AS/400 on page 108. - 13.
+See Verifying the IPDS Configuration on AS/400 on page 84. - 13.
 To share the printer on the network, verify that the necessary parameters have been set correctly.
-See Sharing The AS/400 Printer On The Network on page 109. - 14.
-If you have problems, refer to AS/400 Troubleshooting on page 112.
+See Sharing the AS/400 Printer on the Network on page 85. - 14.
+If you have problems, refer to AS/400 Troubleshooting on page 87.

-Configuring An AS/400 TCP/IP Interface With ADDTCPIFC
+Configuring an AS/400 TCP/IP Interface with ADDTCPIFC

-NOTE: Do not enter the IP address of the NIC.
-Do not set the AS/400 interface address to the same address as the NIC IP address.
-Also, do not add the NIC to the AS/400 TCP/IP interface list.
+NOTE: Do not enter the IP address of the PrintNet.
+Do not set the AS/400 interface address to the same address as the PrintNet IP address.
+Also, do not add the PrintNet to the AS/400 TCP/IP interface list.